Do Dooni Chaar: Plot

 The Duggals are a middle-class Punjabi family living in a one-bedroom apartment in Lajpat Nagar, Delhi.
-The middle-aged patriarch, Santosh Duggal (Rishi Kapoor), is a modest high-school mathematics teacher; his wife Kusum (Neetu Singh) is a stay-at-home housewife who quit her job at Santosh's insistence.
-They have two teenage children: a tomboyish college-going daughter, Payal (Aditi Vasudev), who narrates the film, and a high-schooler son, Sandeep (Archit Krishna), who is also known as Deepu or Sandy.
+The middle-aged patriarch, Santosh Duggal, is a modest high-school mathematics teacher; his wife Kusum is a stay-at-home housewife who quit her job at Santosh's insistence.
+They have two teenage children: a tomboyish college-going daughter, Payal, who narrates the film, and a high-schooler son, Sandeep, who is also known as Deepu or Sandy.
 They lead a hand-to-mouth existence, penny-pinching at every opportunity.
 Santosh commutes using a dilapidated old scooter, nicknamed "Duggal Express", from his home to the school and to a coaching centre, where he gains a supplementary income.
 Despite his best efforts to give his children a quality education, he always falls short of their expectations, who wish for a comfortable life despite their situation.

 One evening, Santosh receives a phone call from his sister Urmi, who informs him that her youngest nanad (sister-in-law) is getting married at their home in Meerut that weekend.
 This throws the children's plans of buying gadgets out the window, as their meagre budget is now further strained with the burden of travelling to Meerut and buying gifts for the groom's family.
 The following night, Urmi turns up at the Duggals', and entreats the family to arrive at the marriage by car at any cost; if they show up on the scooter, she will have to face taunts from her family.
 Santosh immediately says that this is impossible, since he does not have the finances to borrow a car, let alone to buy one.
 However, Kusum promises a distraught Urmi that they will go to the marriage in a car, no matter what the expense.

 After a fellow teacher at school proposes renting a car to Meerut, but at too high a price, Santosh turns to his jovial neighbour Farooqui, who offers the Duggals his old Maruti Esteem.
 Payal drives the family to Meerut without incident.
 The marriage is a success, and Urmi's family is pleased to see the Duggals.
 However, upon returning home, Payal reverses the car into a wall, damaging its rear bumper and tail-light.
 Farooqui is unperturbed by the damage expenses, but his wife Salma loses her temper and challenges the Duggals to buy a car.
 Despite himself, Santosh takes up the challenge, and vows to buy a new car within fifteen days.